beausmith/svangel.github.com/index.markdown

 </div>

 <h1 class="statement">
   <span class="company-name">SV Angel</span> is an SF-based angel firm.
-We help startups by mentoring, business development, fundraising, M&amp;A and other strategic advice.
+We help startups with business development, financing, M&amp;A and other advice.
 </h1>